 Chilean name: Picaflor de la puna

 The Andean Hillstar is distributed in the Andes of south-west Peru, western Bolivia, northern Chile and north-western Argentina.
+See the distribution map at Birdlife International.
 It is found in puna grasslands, often near habitation and normally at between 3500 and 5000 metres.

 When breeding the females are territorial and build nests glued onto the rock surface of ravines.
 The males are not territorial and move around nearby grassland.